leopd/neural_mnemonic/README.md

 The LRU cache on GPT2 evaluations provided by the `@functools.lru_cache` annotation can chew up gigabytes of memory (I'm guessing not a problem for most machines these days).
 It probably doesn't help at all for single (command-line) runs, but can dramatically speed up repeated tinkering in a notebook -- very similar runs can be nearly instantaneous.
 I should include an example of doing this.

-I'd like to add some diversity into the beam search candidates, perhaps following a technique like [Diverse Beam Search, Vijayakumar, et al 2016](https://arxiv.org/pdf/1610.02424.pdf), and expose controls to force it to dig into a particular beam candidate.
-I'd also like to let it figure out where to end sentences, and explore multi-sentence phrases.